John F. Lehman

-Dr. Lehman is a founding partner of the firm and has been involved in all aspects of the firm’s private equity investment and management activities since JFLCO’s inception.
-As Chairman, Dr. Lehman provides strategic and oversight expertise and approves all capital commitments made by JFLCO.
-Immediately prior to forming JFLCO, he spent three years as a Managing Director in Corporate Finance at PaineWebber, Inc. where he led the firm’s Aerospace and Defense Group.
+Dr. Lehman co-founded JFLCO in 1992 and has been involved in all aspects of the firm’s private equity investment and management activities.
+Immediately prior to forming JFLCO, he spent three years as a Managing Director in Corporate Finance at PaineWebber, Inc., where he led the Aerospace and Defense Group.

-He has served on the boards of Ball Corporation, TI Group plc, Westland Helicopter plc, Sedgwick plc and many of JFLCO’s realized investments.
-He currently is a director of National Response Corporation, Trident Maritime Systems, Verisk Inc. and EnerSys.
+Previously, he has served on the boards of Ball Corporation, TI Group plc, Westland Helicopter plc, Sedgwick plc and many of JFLCO’s investments, including currently serving as a director of Trident Maritime Systems.
 He is also Chairman of the Princess Grace Foundation and an Overseer of the School of Engineering at the University of Pennsylvania.
-Dr. Lehman was also a member of the 9/11 Commission and the National Defense Commission.
+Previously, he was also a member of the 9/11 Commission and the National Defense Commission.

 A native of Pennsylvania, Dr. Lehman earned a B.S. from St. Joseph’s University, a B.A. and M.A. from Cambridge University and a Ph.D. from the University of Pennsylvania.